cobbler/cobbler.github.io/manuals/2.8.0/3/3/2_-_Complete_Settings_List.md

 #### Description:

 The default kickstart file to use if no other is specified.
 This option is effectively deprecated, as the default kickstart to use is now specified in the distro signatures configuration file.
-Please see the {% linkup title:"Distro Signatures" extrameta:2.8.0 %} section for more details.
+Please see the [Distro Signatures]({% link manuals/2.8.0/3/2/3_-_Distro_Signatures.md %}) section for more details.

 ### default_name_servers
 * **type:** Array of Strings